-When your company faces a crisis, having the right kinds of communications with your stakeholders — including your board, investors, employees, suppliers, lenders, customers, and the media — are critical to maintaining control and securing the support you need.
+When your company faces a crisis of any kind, from a lack of sufficient liquidity to supply chain disruptions, having the right kinds of communications with your stakeholders, including your board, investors, employees, vendors, lenders, customers, and the media, are critical to maintaining control and securing the support you need.

-In the rush to fix the underlying issues, organizations often neglect or mishandle communications, but this only compounds the problem.
-Taking your focus off deliberate, coordinated communications can negatively affect your organization in many ways, and likely hinder your recovery efforts.
+In the rush to fix the most pressing issues, organizations often neglect or mishandle communications, but this only compounds the problem.
+Taking your focus off deliberate, coordinated messaging can negatively affect your organization in many ways and likely hinder your recovery efforts.
 For example:

-- Competitors will try to take advantage by stealing market share or employees.
+- Competitors will try to take advantage by stealing market share or poaching staff.

-- Operations may suffer due to uncertainty with employees and supplier distractions.
+- Operations may suffer due to uncertainty with staff, lacking the right mix of raw materials and supplier distractions.

 1. Identify a communication leader.

 First, designate an overall communications coordinator to manage the process.
 It’s best if that person is experienced — in other words, they’ve been in situations like this before and aren’t easily thrown off their game.
 If possible, don’t saddle executive management with the responsibility — in distressed situations, the executive team should focus on the turnaround.
 While their involvement will include approving the content of key messages and communicating with stakeholders, the coordination and content development should be delegated.